 Egusi Soup is very easy to make and has only 4g net carbs, making it perfect for your low carb lifestyle.
 Eat with your favorite low carb fufu for a healthy, savory meal!

 Egusi soup is a very popular soup eaten in Nigeria and usually served with Fufu (pounded yam, eba, semovita, etc).
-It is very rich in healthy fats and protein and made from ground melon seeds.

 Set your palm oil on the stove and after it begins to get hot, add your chopped onions.
-Add the blended tomato, bell pepper and habanero pepper in the palm oil and stir for a few minutes.
+Add the blended tomato, bell pepper and habanero pepper to the palm oil and stir for a few minutes.
 Then add your smoked fish and let cook on medium heat for about 10 minutes.

 - Heat the palm oil on medium heat for a few minutes, then add chopped onions and your blended tomato/bell pepper/habanero pepper.